shenango/caladan-all/README.md

 paths on client and server machines, so please use the same directory names.

+## Experiment Scripts
+This repository contains a collection of python scripts to execute experiments from the Caladan paper and to graph the results.

+Each experiment run produces a folder with data collected from the run.
+To graph the data, run `python3 graph.py <folder1> <folder2>...`.

+#### env.py
+This file describes the testing environment and should be modified to reflect your setup.
+We include the default setup for running on our testbed as an example. `MACHINES` should contain information about each of the machines in the testbed, and `CLIENT_SET` should contain the set of machines used to generate load.

+Each machine is assumed to have (A) a management interface with its own address (`oob_ip`) that is used for SSH connections and launching experiments and (B) a NIC used for the experiment.

 <!-- For instructions on building ZygOS or Memcached for ZygOS, please see
 [their repositories](https://github.com/ix-project).
 After building ZygOS, the spin server can be built with: